Smittybilt x20 10k Winch Assembly

 We are adding the Smittybilt X2O Waterproof Synthetic Rope Winch with a 10000 lb Load Capacity to our C4 Fabrication Lo Pro bumper.
 I wanted to throw this installation and assembly overview together on a separate page as to not clutter the main bumper installation page.

-If you have any questions about installation the C4 Fab Lo Pro, check out that post and if you need to refer to any images for the winch, you will find that here.
+If you have any questions about the installation of the C4 Fab Lo Pro, check out that post and if you need to refer to any images for the winch, you will find that here.

 The Smittybilt X2O assembly is incredibly straightforward.
 Smittybilt provides each wire you will need to successfully assemble this winch.